sigmod/sqlpp/document.md

 A from clause is used for iterating over collections.

 ### <a id="Binding_expressions">Binding expressions
-In SQL++, in addition to stored collections (i.e., tables), a `FROM` clause can iterate over any intermeiate collection returned by any valid SQL++ expression.
+In SQL++, in addition to stored collections (i.e., tables), a `FROM` clause can iterate over any intermediate collection returned by any valid SQL++ expression.

 #### Example